Tatar in Ukraine

 What Are Their Lives Like?

-The city of Volga is a center for many Ukraine Tatars.
+The city of Volga is home to many Ukraine Tatars.
 A well-educated and liberal people, Tatars of Ukraine will protest on behalf of repressed foreigners.
 They are also a people who have lost much of their cultural identity.
-Although of Turkic origin, many Tatars in Ukraine claim Russian or Ukrainian as their mother tongue instead of their Kazar Tatar language.

 What Are Their Beliefs?

 Many Tatars place more of their identity in Islam than in being Tatar.
 Most are Hanafite, one of the four schools of Sunni Islam.
 While orthodox Muslims believe in Allah as the only God, many Tatars still honor saints and holy places.
 Some believe in supernatural powers such as the "evil eye," involving the ability to curse someone with a glance.
-Unlike most Muslims some of the Tatar eat pork, and very few observe the prescribed Islamic fasts.
+Unlike most Muslims, some of the Tatar eat pork.
+Very few observe the prescribed Islamic fasts.
 They remain more liberal than most orthodox Muslims of Central Asia, even inviting women to pray in the mosques instead of at home.
-Unfortunately, the Tatars' view of Christianity has been scarred by negative interactions with the Russian Orthodox Church and its earlier attempts to convert them through force.
-This has served to get them more dedicated to Islam and weary of any form of Christianity.
+Unfortunately, the Tatar view of Christianity has been scarred by negative interactions with the Russian Orthodox Church and its early attempts to convert them by force.
+This served to push them toward Islam.

 What Are Their Needs?

 Christian laborers are needed to live and work among the Tatars.
-The Tatars are an unreached people group wherever they live.
+No matter where they live, the Tatars are considered an unreached people group.

 Prayer Points

-Pray for Holy Spirit-driven workers to go to the Tatar people and begin a church planting movement.
+Pray for Holy Spirit to send workers to the Tatar people and launch a church planting movement.

-Pray for a spiritual hunger that will drive the Tatars to the empty tomb.
+Pray for a spiritual hunger that will drive the Tatars to the cross of Christ.

-Pray for a powerful Tatar church where people place their hope and identity in Christ alone.
+Pray for a powerful Tatar church where people place their hope in Christ alone.

 Text Source: Joshua Project